Reviews You Can Rely On

 What's the Best Value?

-We do not consider the price when scoring the performance of products in our reviews.
+In our reviews, we do not consider price when evaluating product performance.
 We remove cost from the equation because we want the best products to receive top scores regardless of their price tag.
-However, we do recognize that price is an important thing to consider before making a purchase, and we grant value awards to the products that provide the best balance of cost and performance.
+However, we recognize that price is an important consideration before making a purchase, and we grant value awards to the products that provide the best balance of cost and performance.

 A value purchase does not equate to the cheapest product on the market.
 Instead, it is a product that supplies more performance than others for the same dollar amount or offers similar performance for less money.
 Case in point, the Hover-1 Chrome 2.0.
 This little filly earns average or above scores in our four evaluation metrics, yet it costs significantly less than several of its peers.